obxdex/subgraph-api/README.md

 - lastTrackedBlock
 - lastTrade
 - lastTrackedTrade
+- lastPrice
 - last24HourVolume
 - trackedDay

 ### DayVolume: contains the 24-hour volume for each day on that pair.
 It includes the following fields:
 - id
+- dayNumber
 - volume24hours

-### Each trading pair has its own data structure and can be accessed through its respective API endpoint:
+### Each trading pair has its own data using this structure and can be accessed through its respective API endpoint:

 * [WMATIC-USDC](https://thegraph.com/hosted-service/subgraph/obxdex/wnatic-usdc) - https://api.thegraph.com/subgraphs/name/obxdex/wmatic-usdc
 * [WMATIC-BRZ](https://thegraph.com/hosted-service/subgraph/obxdex/wnatic-brz) - https://api.thegraph.com/subgraphs/name/obxdex/wmatic-brz